ROCm/AMDMIGraphX/doc/src/reference/py.rst

 .. py:method:: add_return(args)

-    Adds a return instruction into the module
+    Adds a return instruction into the module.

     :param list[instruction] args: instruction arguments which need to be returned from the module :rtype instruction